2024-2025 Course Catalog

 Students begin the BUEN major with three introductory courses: 1) Business and Society (BUEN 100); 2) Introductory Economics (ECON 100); and 3) Fundamentals of Accounting (BUEN 120).
 Students then move on to an intermediate group of core courses that add breadth of both perspective and skills in accounting and financial management, marketing, and entrepreneurship.

 The BUEN major further requires students to select a focus area (four additional courses) that provides their major with a deeper level of engagement and understanding.
-Students may currently select from: 1) Entrepreneurship; 2) Business Analytics; 3) Arts Entrepreneurship; 4) Natural Resource and Energy Management.
-Students may also self-design their own focus area, with approval of their advisor and the I & E director.
+Students may currently select from: 1) Entrepreneurship; 2) Arts Entrepreneurship; 3) Business Analytics; 4) Global Business; 5) Natural Resource and Energy Management.
+Students may also self-design their own focus area, with approval of their advisor and the B & E director.
 Each focus area requires some courses that bridge business topics and skills from relevant disciplines.

 The Experiential Learning requirement of the BUEN major helps to "learn by doing" in a non-classroom setting.
 There are a number of ways to fulfill this requirement (see below), but many students will opt for an off-campus internship between their junior and senior years.